microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Overview.md

 oneline: "All TypeScript release notes"
 ---

 This overview page contains a shortened version of all the release notes for TypeScript.
-Because this page is so big. code samples have their interactive elements disabled.
+Because this page is so big, code samples have their interactive elements disabled.

 ## TypeScript 4.2